A structured, short-term path for couples on the brink of divorce.

 An all-out effort in couple’s therapy.

-For those “Leaning In”
+The “Leaning In” Partner

 You’re likely reading this because your spouse has put divorce on the table or has “checked out” emotionally.
 You might be oscillating between panic, anger, and deep sadness, trying everything you can—pleading, changing your behavior, or doing Google deep-dives—to get them to change their mind.